srodriguez/bdi-abm-integration/tutorial-abm-integration.md

 simulation cycle.
 The `agentDataContainer` object is what holds the data for all the agents.
-Essentially it is a map, with agent name as key, and an `ActionPerceptContainer` object as value, that in turn stores the agent's actions (in class `ActionContainer`) and percepts ()in class `PerceptContainer`).
+Essentially it is a map, with agent name as key, and an `ActionPerceptContainer` object as value, that in turn stores the agent's actions (in class `ActionContainer`) and percepts (in class `PerceptContainer`).
 You may wish to inspect the top level `io.github.agentsoz.bdiabm.data.AgentDataContainer` class further to understand the structure details.
 This map is passed back and forth between the BDI and ABM systems, each updating it as the simulation progresses.

 The second function `queryPercept` is used, by the BDI system, to make ad-hoc queries in the ABM.
-This is explained in the papers, but is essentially used for data transfer efficiency.
-It is often the case that certain information required in the BDI system is context dependent and need not be shipped as a percept on each cycle (using the `agentDataContainer`).
+This is explained in the papers, but is essentially there for data transfer efficiency.
+It is often the case that some information required by a BDI agent to make a decision is context dependent, which need not be shipped as a percept on each cycle (using the `agentDataContainer`).
 For instance, an agent may require information about traffic conditions on the road only when it is preparing to drive to its destination, and not at any